wshekrota/egopipe/README.md

 ---

-Filebeat sends socket in some layered lumberjack protocol on top of TCP.
+Filebeat sends the socket in some layered lumberjack protocol on top of TCP.
 This makes it difficult to receive data direct on a go socket.
 I am opting to use a mostly null logstash pipe to receive the filebeat input then to launch the go program using the 'pipe' plugin.
 In this way I do not have to deal with lumberjack.